bigbug-gg/zenlayer/README.md

 # Introduction
-This is unoffical Zenlayer Cloud API Software Developer Kit (SDK), Currently includes only the essential interfaces for virtual machines, while other interfaces have not yet been integrated.
+Unofficial Zenlayer Cloud API Software Developer Kit (SDK),

-We warmly welcome all developers to contribute and further enhance this SDK.
+At present, the integration of virtual machine related interfaces has been achieved.
+Other interfaces can be improved on their own if needed, or help to improve this package.

 # Requirements
 * You must use PHP 8.3.x or later.